adammurdoch/model-experiments/README.md

                 implementation("some-backport")
             }
         }
+        java(17) {
-        java(17) // Declares Java 17 as a target
+            // Declares Java 17 as a target
-        java(21) // Declares Java 21 as a target
+            dependencies {
+                implementation("some-other-backport")
             }
+        }
+        java(21) // Declares Java 21 as a target, with no additional configuration }
 }
 ```